diffCheckOrg/diffCheck/doc/robotic-assembly.md

 ## Steps

 ### 1. Input the data
 First things first, let's import your cleaned scan and corresponding polysurface model in Rhino.
+For this tutorial, we assume that the two are already aligned to each other as the location of the robotically assembled structure is known.

 <p align="center">
     <img style="background-color: transparent;"